-The following article describes the development and implementation of an automatic watering system by activating parameters of humidity sensors according to the pH of the earth and rain with visualization in PC, an assistance control obtained by a biometric sensor archiving in a database and thus be able to register employees and control the assistance of them through a web page where you can obtain detailed reports of their attendance in the month.
-In the same way, a prototype is made where the operation of these in closed spaces is evidenced, obtaining detailed information regarding the sensors, besides the registration and obtaining of personnel in the biometric sensor.

-The automation system consists of a humidity sensor and a rain sensor that are responsible for obtaining the values of the environment, then the information obtained from the sensors is sent to a computer to be able to visualize it, and in this way, the microcontroller will be responsible
+The article describes the development and implementation of an automatic watering system by activating parameters of humidity sensors according to the pH of the earth and rain with visualization in PC, an assistance control obtained by a biometric sensor archiving in a database and thus be able to register employees and control the assistance of them through a web page where you can obtain detailed reports of their attendance in the month.
+The prototype is made where the operation of these in closed spaces is evidenced, obtaining detailed information regarding the sensors, besides the registration and obtaining of personnel in the biometric sensor.
+The automation system consists of a humidity sensor and a rain sensor that are responsible for obtaining the values of the environment, then the information obtained from the sensors is sent to a computer to be able to visualize it, and in this way, the microcontroller will be responsible for activating the values that allow the flow of water for irrigation and the relevant visualization of the land.